Asia (Roman province): Background

 The territory was ruled by various Macedonian kingdoms following the conquests of Alexander the Great.
 In 190 BC, the Romans crushed Antiochus III the Great at the battle of Magnesia.
 In the subsequent Treaty of Apamea (188 BC), he surrendered the entire territory to the Romans, who placed most of it under the control of the Attalid dynasty based at Pergamum.
-The western part of Phrygia was given to Mithridates V, King of Pontus, while Caria and Lycia were give to Rhodes.
+The western part of Phrygia was given to Mithridates V, King of Pontus, while Caria and Lycia were given to Rhodes.

 Annexation

 With no legitimate heir, King Attalus III of Pergamum, having been a close ally of Rome, chose to bequeath his kingdom to Rome.
 Upon his death in 133 BC, the pretender Eumenes III staged a rebellion.
 He defeated one of the consuls of 131 BC, Crassus Mucianus.
 The following year, the consul Marcus Perperna brought the war to a close by defeating Eumenes in the first engagement.
 He followed up his victory by laying siege to Stratonikeia, whither Eumenes had fled.
 The town was compelled by famine to surrender and the pretender fell into the consul's hands.
 Manius Aquillius formally established the region as the province of Asia.
 The bequest of the Attalid kingdom to Rome presented serious implications for neighbouring territories.
 It was during this period that the Kingdom of Pontus rose in status under the rule of Mithridates VI.
 He would prove to be a formidable foe to Rome's success in Asia and beyond.